eddmann/eddmann.github.io/_posts/2014/2014-03-14-parallel-summation-in-java.md

 ---
 layout: post
 title: 'Parallel Summation in Java'
-meta: 'Parallelisation of the Summation operation using Java Threads.'
+meta: 'Learn how to implement parallel summation in Java using threads for enhanced performance and speed optimisation.'
+tags: java algorithm
 ---

 Summation is the common operation of adding a sequence of numbers together, resulting in their total.
 The trivial implementation is to iterate over the full collection of numbers, keeping a running total as you progress.
-For small sequences, a single threaded implementation will suffice, however, when the size increases use of other available CPU cores helps provide necessary speed optimisations.
+For small sequences, a single-threaded implementation will suffice.
+However, when the size increases, the use of other available CPU cores helps to provide the necessary speed optimisations.
-As addition is an associative operation it makes no difference to the end result in which order we process the collection, this behavior works well for are implementation design. <!--more-->
+As addition is an associative operation, it makes no difference to the end result in which order we process the collection.
+This behaviour works well for our implementation design. <!--more-->
-Below is an example implementation which splits the summation of a sequence of numbers into (close to) equal collections, each being processed in parallel within their own thread.
+Below is an example implementation which splits the summation of a sequence of numbers into (close to) equal collections.
+Each collection is processed in parallel within its own thread.

 ```java
 public class Summation extends Thread {